5G-MAG/Tech/pages/Network_APIs/Content_Production/Production_Contribution_Workflows.md

 <img src="./images/Workflow_Step_2.png" width="60%">

 Through the Network API Platform:
-1. The production crew (already on location or while traveling to the event) can discover the capabilities the network can offer in a particular location and at a particular time (for which the production company is eligible for).
+1. The production crew (already on location or while traveling to the event) can discover the capabilities the network can offer in a particular location and at a particular time.
 Example: QoD available, connectivity monitoring available.
 2. The production crew requests network services for the devices (identified by its SIM cards) in advance.
 The booking of resources is done based on:
   * Geographical area
   * Schedule (starting time and closing time, or duration, of the event)